 We strive to create expressive, inspiring ales and lager for those that seek tasteful & refined beer.
 At Cellar West, our great team serves the community and our customers with respect and dedication to the craft, and we hope you'll join us in our journey.

 The founding inspiration behind Cellar West was to bring the same storied Farmhouse Ale tradition we fell in love with in Belgium to America.
 Farmhouse Ale is not any single style of beer.
 Originating in South Belgium (Wallonia), this family of ales was first brewed on small farms using local ingredients.
 Made during the winter and enjoyed by farm workers during the warmer months, these beers tended to be modest in strength but quite characterful.
 Farmhouse Ales are known for their effervescence, nuanced flavors, enticing yeast character, and pleasantly dry finish.
 Every traditional Farmhouse Ale brewer developed his or her own “house character,” just as we have at Cellar West Artisan Ales.

-As our small brewery has gown up a bit, we've expanded our offerings with an additional focus on rustic, traditional lagers.
+As our small brewery has gown up a bit, we've expanded our offerings with an additional focus on rustic, unfiltered, country-style lagers.
 These small batch Pilsners, Bocks, Märzens, and other biers are brewed with the finest German ingredients and have been received to much acclaim.
 You can expect to find many great lagers at our Lafayette brewery, along with a small collection of classically-styled American IPA's & Pale Ales.